GrahamMcBain/MortgageDAO/README.md

-# MetaVerse Market Contracts
+# MortgageDAO Land Tokens
-Smart Contracts that manage the deployment of MetaVerse Land tokens
+NFT's that represent 3X3 metter sections of earths surface.
+To be used as Title Documents in Mortgage process.